 3. If you already have a strategy.
 Limit orders require no interaction from you to begin filling and can be placed ahead of time.
 This means your strategies can still execute even when you’re not actively trading.
 You can’t do the same with market orders.

-When to use a market order?
+When to Use a Market Order?

-As we’ve seen, market orders are handy when getting your order filled is more important than getting a specific price.
+Market orders are handy when getting your order filled is more important than getting a specific price.
 This means you should only use market orders if you are willing to pay a higher cost caused by the slippage.
 In other words, market orders are helpful if you're in a rush.

 Sometimes you might be in a situation where you had a stop-limit order that was passed over, and you need to buy/sell as soon as possible.
 So if you need to get into a trade right away or get yourself out of trouble, that's when market orders come in handy.